pavithramalkibasnayake/Extended-CDEN/README.md

-## Extended Conditional Density Estimation Network Creation and Evaluation
+## Improved Conditional Density Estimation Network Creation and Evaluation

 Introduction
-The developed R code implements an Extended Conditional Density Estimation Network Creation and Evaluation model designed for forecasting distribution parameters, with a generalized network architecture capable of accommodating any number of hidden layers, hidden neurons, and activation functions.
+The developed R code implements an Improved Conditional Density Estimation Network Creation and Evaluation model designed for forecasting distribution parameters, with a generalized network architecture capable of accommodating any number of hidden layers, hidden neurons, and activation functions.

 ### icadence.initialize
-This function initializes weights for the extended conditional density estimation neural network.
+This function initializes weights for the improved conditional density estimation neural network.
 ```
 icadence.initialize <- function(x, hidden.neurons, init.range, distribution) {